lkcbharath/RoR-ComplaintManagement/README.md

   	</div>
   	```

-> Also remove the 'autofocus' attribute from the email field.
+> Also remove the `autofocus` attribute from the email field.

 - Generate the User registration controller by the following command: